African Americans: Economic status

 In 1999, the median income of African American families was $33,255 compared to $53,356 of European Americans.
 In times of economic hardship for the nation, African Americans suffer disproportionately from job loss and underemployment, with the Black underclass being hardest hit.
 The phrase "last hired and first fired" is reflected in the Bureau of Labor Statistics unemployment figures.
 Nationwide, the October 2008 unemployment rate for African Americans was 11.1%, while the nationwide rate was 6.5%.
 In 2007, the average income for African Americans was approximately $34,000, compared to $55,000 for Whites.
 African Americans experience a higher rate of unemployment than the general population.

 The income gap between Black and White families is also significant.
 In 2005, employed Blacks earned 65% of the wages of Whites, down from 82% in 1975.
 The New York Times reported in 2006 that in Queens, New York, the median income among African American families exceeded that of White families, which the newspaper attributed to the growth in the number of two-parent Black families.
 It noted that Queens was the only county with more than 65,000 residents where that was true.
 In 2011, it was reported that 72% of Black babies were born to unwed mothers.
 The poverty rate among single-parent Black families was 39.5% in 2005, according to Walter E. Williams, while it was 9.9% among married-couple Black families.
 Among White families, the respective rates were 26.4% and 6% in poverty.

 Collectively, African Americans are more involved in the American political process than other minority groups in the United States, indicated by the highest level of voter registration and participation in elections among these groups in 2004.
-African Americans also have the highest level of Congressional representation of any minority group in the U.S.
+African Americans also have the highest level of Congressional representation of any minority group in the US.